KingdomFirst/RockBlocks/Vimeo/ReadMe.md

 **This plugin requires a Vimeo Pro or higher account**

-This plugin give you 2 ways to sync video items from Vimeo to your Rock install.
+This plugin gives you 2 ways to sync video items from Vimeo to your Rock install.
 The first is to sync all of the videos in a Vimeo account to a content channel.
 This would be used primarily for an initial sync to a new content channel.
 The second allows you to sync the video information to a specific content channel item.
 This would be used weekly after the video is uploaded to Vimeo to add the video and information to your website.